Hepatic Portoenterostomy in Infants

-How do I prepare my child for surgery?
+How do I prepare my baby for surgery?

-General anesthesia will keep your child asleep and free from pain during surgery.
-Your child's surgeon will make an incision on the upper right side of your child's abdomen.
-He will cut and remove the blocked bile ducts.
-Your child's surgeon will connect your child's liver to his small intestine.
-This creates a new duct to drain bile from your child's liver.
-Your child's surgeon may inject a dye to check for any leaks in the new duct.
+General anesthesia will keep your baby asleep and free from pain during surgery.
+Your baby's surgeon will make an incision on the upper right side of your baby's abdomen.
+He or she will remove the blocked bile ducts.
+Your baby's liver will be connected to his or her small intestine.
+This creates a new duct to drain bile from your baby's liver.
+Your baby's surgeon may inject a dye to check for any leaks in the new duct.
 The incision will be closed with stitches or staples.
 A bandage will be placed over the incision.

 What are the risks of surgery?

-Your child may bleed more than expected or get an infection.
-Your child may develop increased pressure in his blood vessels or fluid buildup in his abdomen.
-You child may have an increased risk for poor nutrition and growth.
-Your child's liver may scar or stop working properly.
-The new duct may stop working and your child may need another surgery.
+Your baby may bleed more than expected or get an infection.
+Pressure or fluid may build up in his or her blood vessels or abdomen.
+Your baby may have an increased risk for poor nutrition and growth.
+His or her liver may scar or stop working properly.
+The new duct may stop working and your baby may need another surgery.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.